 Per Capita Income and Home Prices

 In 2012 the California per capita income was $44,980, near the top of all states.
 California cost of living tends to be very high - it is the 49th out of 50 states.
-Zillow reported that in mid2013 California Value Index of homes was $472,100, more than double that of the entire U.S. The 2nd quarter 2016 median selling price of a home in Los Angeles/Long Beach was $345,900; in Sacramento the median selling price was $209,300 (source: NAR).
+Zillow reported that in early 2016 California Value Index of homes was $472,100, more than double that of the entire U.S. The 2nd quarter 2016 median selling price of a home in Los Angeles/Long Beach was $481,900; in Sacramento the median selling price was $294,100 (source: NAR).

-Tax Burden: California's fiscal woes are quite well known.
-The California tax burden is the 6th highest of any state according to the Tax Foundation.
+Tax Burden: The California tax burden was the 4th highest of any state in 2011 according to the Tax Foundation.

 Marginal Income Tax Rates.
-Top marginal income tax rate is 9.55%.
-The income tax is very progressive and the 2nd highest of any state.
+Top marginal income tax rate is 13.3%; the lowest is 1%.
+The income tax is very progressive; the top marginal rate is the highest of any state.

 Retirement Income Exemptions.
 Social security benefits are excluded from state income tax in California.

 Social security are pension exemptions.
 Social security is exempt.
 All pensions including military are taxed.

 Sales Tax: Sales tax is 6.5% and the county adds an additional 1%.
-With local sales taxes, the tax can be as high as 10%, one of the highest of any state (localities can add another 1.5%).
+With local sales taxes, the tax can be as high as 10%, one of the highest of any state (localities can add another 2.5%).

 Property Taxes: Proposition 13 limits property tax valuations to resales, which tends to favor long-term owners.
 Property tax is limited to a maximum of 1% of value.
 Qualified homeowners can get a $7000 exemption from value.
-Taxpayers over 55 may transfer their low base value to a new or replacement home under Propositions 60 and 90.
+Taxpayers over 55 in certain counties may transfer their low base value to a new or replacement home under Propositions 60 and 90.